Last Updated on

 This vegan mass gainer is also naturally high in fiber that supports a healthy digestive system.

-This is a supplement that is ideal for someone who wants to bulk up in a vegan way.
-It's safe, reliable, great-tasting, and affordable for those who want to have gains.
+This is a supplement that is ideal for people who wants to bulk up and gain muscle mass while on a vegan diet.
+It's safe, reliable, great-tasting, and affordable for those who want to have significant gains.

 Per serving (2 scoops): 720 Calories / 42g protein / 120 g carbohydrates / 8 g fat